womenwhocoderichmond/chapter-organization/leadership-resources/becoming_a_leader.md

 ### Worried about making the commitment?
 Not sure WWCode is the right fit for you?

-Not only will we set you up with a mentor to guide you through your journey as a lead, we evaulutae fit on a trial basis.
-So if youre interested reach out, try us on for a few months and we will revealuate and see how things go!
+Not only will we set you up with a mentor to guide you through your journey as a lead, we evaluate fit on a trial basis.
+So if you're interested reach out, try us on for a few months and we will see how things go!